Advanced Data-Driven Analytics for Reservoir and Production Management of Shale Assets

 1 or 2 Days

 Application of data-driven analytics and predictive modeling in the oil and gas industry is fairly new.
 A handful of researchers and practitioners have concentrated their efforts on providing the next generation of tools that incorporates this technology, for the petroleum industry.

-These advance techniques are an integrated part of many new technologies used by everyone on their day-to-day lives such as smart automatic-transmission in many cars, detecting explosives in the airport security systems, providing smooth rides in subway systems and preventing fraud in use of credit cards.
+Data driven analytics have become an integrated part of many new technologies used by everyone on their day-to-day lives such as smart automatic-transmission in many cars, detecting explosives in the airport security systems, providing smooth rides in subway systems and preventing fraud in use of credit cards.
 They are extensively used in the financial market to predict chaotic stock market behavior, or optimize financial portfolios.